WithPrecedent/ursula/README.md

 <img src="https://github.com/WithPrecedent/ursula/blob/main/docs/img/ursula_le_guin.png?raw=true" alt="ursula logo" style="width:250px;"/>
 </p>

+“*A writer is a person who cares what words mean, what they say, how they say it.
+Writers know words are their way towards truth and freedom, and so they use them with care, with thought, with fear, with delight.
+By using words well they strengthen their souls.
+Story-tellers and poets spend their lives learning that skill and art of using words well.
+And their words make the souls of their readers stronger, brighter, deeper.*”
+― Ursula K. Le Guin

 | | |
 | --- | --- |
 | Version | [![PyPI Latest Release](https://img.shields.io/pypi/v/ursula.svg?style=for-the-badge&color=steelblue&label=PyPI&logo=PyPI&logoColor=yellow)](https://pypi.org/project/ursula/) [![GitHub Latest Release](https://img.shields.io/github/v/tag/WithPrecedent/ursula?style=for-the-badge&color=navy&label=GitHub&logo=github)](https://github.com/WithPrecedent/ursula/releases)